-Digital Signage Software for Retail Screens
+Digital Signage Software for Multi-Location Retail Screens

 Show products, offers, reviews, and announcements on every store TV from one simple dashboard.
 Update screens in minutes instead of chasing manual changes in each location.